siusei/MCA-2023/README.md

 ## Week 2 Lab
 \
-This week I transcribed my chosen piece, *A Town with and Ocean View* with MuseScore and observed the accuracy of the MuseScore programme when transcribing a PDF file to a computer-readable XMLMusic file.
+This week I transcribed my chosen piece, *A Town with and Ocean View* with MuseScore and observed the accuracy of the MuseScore programme when transcribing a PDF file to a computer-readable MusicXML file.

 Here is an original PDF downloaded from MuseScore:
 \